Talk to Neighbors Before Buying a Home

-Meeting the Neighbors is Doing Due Diligence
+Meeting the Neighbors Is Doing Due Diligence

 When Gary and Stephen found their dream home, they were ecstatic.
-It had everything they wanted, location, space, vintage, updates and a quaint yard.
+It had everything they wanted, location, space, vintage, updates, and a quaint yard.
 The price was right, too.
 Shortly after signing the contract, the two men drove over to the vacant home to meet the neighbors on both sides.
 The neighbors on one side told them the basement flooded on a regular basis and seemed bothered that the sump pump in the vacant house drained water into their yard.
-The seller's disclosures did not mention a wet basement
+The seller's disclosures did not mention a wet basement.

 The neighbors to the east were blatantly hostile.
 They pointed to the rose bushes that appeared to be growing on the seller's property and said they had planted them.
 Although a fence existed between the two homes, the neighbors on the east said the boundaries were in dispute.
 They also said, "We smoke like chimneys and plan to sit out on our front porch every night smoking," with a smirk, "And there's nothing you can do about it."

-It was clear that the neighbors on both sides of this home had a bone to pick with the existing seller, but Gary and Stephen did not believe they should be the recipient of that ongoing battle.
+It was clear that the neighbors on both sides of this home had a bone to pick with the existing seller, and Gary and Stephen did not believe they should be the recipient of that ongoing battle.
 The neighbors' reaction was enough to cause Gary and Stephen to buy a different home in another neighborhood.

 Neighbors Can Be Unreasonable